 By default, bootstrap repositories are regenerated daily.
 You can manually create the bootstrap repository from the command prompt.

-Procedure: Generating the Bootstrap Repository for SUSE Linux Enterprise
+Procedure: Generating the Bootstrap Repository for SUSE Linux Enterprise mgr-create-bootstrap-repo -l

 1. At the command prompt on the Uyuni Server, as root, list the available bootstrap repositories: